 About the Founder

-Kézha brings more than 25 years of experience working at the intersection of leadership, philanthropy, and human systems across the human rights, biodiversity and wildlife conservation, education, climate, and social justice sectors.
+Then she spent 25+ years working within teams to create environments for flourishing in humans at the intersection of leadership, philanthropy, and human systems across the human rights, biodiversity and wildlife conservation, education, climate, and social justice sectors.

 Her career spans executive leadership in philanthropy, advisory work with funding networks, foundations, and major donors, and the building of international collaborations grounded in partnership and community knowledge.